-Given the critical shortage of SLPs in rural areas, the UM MS SLP program is committed to providing accessibility to M.S. students who cannot move to the Missoula campus for training, and for those who partake in clinical externship experiences thatare outside of the local regional area.
-As such, the MS SLP. program offers two delivery options (i.e., campus and distance) by simultaneously broadcasting all M.S. didactic courses offered through the School of SLHOS.
+Given the critical shortage of SLPs in rural areas, the UM MS SLP program is committed to providing accessibility to MS students who cannot move to the Missoula campus for training, and for those who partake in clinical externship experiences that are outside of the local regional area.
+As such, the MS SLP program offers two delivery options (i.e., campus and distance) by simultaneously broadcasting all MS didactic courses offered through the School of SLHOS.
 That is, students accepted into our distance program access MS courses live (at the time they are taught) and partake in courses simultaneously with campus students via a telecommunication platform.

-Students apply and are accepted into the campus or distance program.
+Students must apply to and gain acceptance into either the campus or distance program.
 Distance program seats are limited, and thus students cannot switch to be in the MS distance program once accepted into the campus program.
-There are, however, opportunities for students accepted into the campus program to access didactic courses via distance modalities in the second year of their graduate studies if these students choose to complete externships in areas distant from Missoula; this does not change their campus registration status.
+There are, however, opportunities for students accepted into the campus program to access didactic courses via distance modalities during the second year of their graduate studies if these students choose to complete externships in areas distant from Missoula; this modification does not change their campus registration status.
 Limited part-time options are available for students who initially applied and were accepted for a part-time MS program.
-These requests are reviewed on a case-by-case basis by the admissions team prior to acceptance.
+These requests are reviewed on a case-bycase basis by the admissions team prior to acceptance.
 Typically, part-time students complete the MS program in three years according to individualized plans of study.